Elvis Andrus Player Props: White Sox vs. Angels

 Elvis Andrus At The Plate

-- Andrus is hitting .205 with six doubles, two home runs and 16 walks.
+- Andrus is batting .203 with six doubles, two home runs and 16 walks.

-- In 56 games played this season, he has hit a homer in just two of them.
+- In 57 games played this year, he has hit a homer in just two of them.

-- Andrus has driven home a run in nine games this year (16.1%), including more than one RBI in 10.7% of his games and producing three or more of his team's runs on two occasions..
+- Andrus has driven in a run in nine games this year (15.8%), including six games with more than one RBI (10.5%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 13 games this year (23.2%), including multiple runs in four games.
+- He has scored in 13 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.